 Results awarded on the basis of credit transfer and RPL are grade point average (GPA) neutral.

 9. Appeal and review

 A student may appeal a credit decision according to the process set out in the credit transfer procedure or the recognition of prior learning and recognition of current competency procedure.
 To be considered, the appeal submission must meet the grounds stated in the relevant procedure.

 The Policy and Programs Committee may approve exceptions to the provisions of this policy in exceptional circumstances.
-Any decisions of the Policy and Programs Committee approving exceptions must be reported to Academic Board for noting.[Next: Supporting documents and information]
+Any decisions of the Policy and Programs Committee approving exceptions must be reported to Academic Board for noting.[Next: Supporting resources]